BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 I hope this tiny puzzle was easy to solve and you got the main idea: architecture should meet us at the gate, literally after ``git clone``.
-Isn't it great when the source code is organized in such a way that the purpose and meaning of each file, class, function and any other object lies on the surface?
+Isn't it great when the source code is organized in such way that the purpose and the meaning of each file, class, function and any other object lies on the surface?